The Midwest is going dark in wavesβ€”plan your stack now

 Federal Consent Decrees

 Cleveland, Detroit, and Chicago operate under or recently exited federal oversight for civil rights violations.
-Ironically, some cities used radio upgrades mandated by consent decrees to implement encryption—reducing the very public oversight that consent decrees aim to increase.
+Some of those cities used the radio infrastructure upgrades required by consent decrees to quietly implement encryption, removing the public oversight that consent decrees were designed to strengthen.

 2020 Protest Response